jimmy-liew1/my-notes/content/Azure/Azure Monitor Agent.md

 > Azure Monitor Agent replaces the [Legacy Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/log-analytics-agent) for Azure Monitor.
 The Log Analytics agent is on a **deprecation path** and won't be supported after **August 31, 2024**.
 Any new data centers brought online after January 1 2024 will not support the Log Analytics agent.
 If you use the Log Analytics agent to ingest data to Azure Monitor, [migrate to the new Azure Monitor agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/azure-monitor-agent-migration) prior to that date.

 ## Architecture
-This reference architecture shows how to use [[Azure Monitor]] to monitor the performance and availability of operating system (OS) workloads that run in virtual machines (VMs).
+This reference architecture shows how to use [[azure monitor]] to monitor the performance and availability of operating system (OS) workloads that run in virtual machines (VMs).
 The VMs can be in Microsoft Azure, in on-premises environments, or in non-Azure clouds.[^3]

 ![image](https://learn.microsoft.com/en-us/azure/architecture/hybrid/images/hybrid-perf-monitoring.png)